michaelkolesidis/emoji-minesweeper/README.md

 ## Feature List

-### Levels / Modes
+### Levels / Themes

 * Three levels: beginner, intermediate, expert
-* Two modes: flower mode, mine mode
+* Five themes: mine, flower, mushroom, bear and sea

 ### UI/UX

 * Levels can be changed using the buttons or keyboard shortcuts
-* Flower and mine modes can be toggled using a button or keyboard shortcuts
+* Themes can be switched using a button or keyboard shortcuts
 * New game with button or keyboard shortcut
 * Flag mode for touchscreens
-* Level and mode preferences are saved
+* Level and theme preferences are saved

 ### Mines